AY2526S1-CS2103T-T16-4/tp/docs/DeveloperGuide.md

     * 3a1.
 BloodNet shows an error message.
     * Use case returns to step 3.

 * 5a.
-Donation Record ID is invalid.
+Donation Record Index is invalid.
     * 5a1.
 BloodNet shows an error message.
       Use case returns to step 5.